Applications for 2024 ReGame-XR are now closed

 Autism spectrum disorders (ASDs) affect 1 out of 59 individuals, cost $137 billion per year in the U.S., and result in a staggering unemployment rate for adults who have the skills to contribute substantially to the technology workforce.

-Over the course of 9 weeks (June 20 through August 18), our interns work in teams as programmers, project managers, artists, and designers with the aid of a peer coach to develop a research-based video game.
-They will develop their game from concept to production by fostering a stakeholder relationship with researchers.
-At the end of the program, interns present their achievements to the community, including industry partners and advocates, during a showcase event.
+Over the course of 12 weeks (May 14 through August 2), our interns work in teams as programmers, producer, artists, and designers to develop a research-based video game.
+They will develop their game prototype through peer-learning and guidance from industry mentors.
+Near the end of the program, interns present their achievements to the community, including industry partners and advocates, during a showcase event.

 Our goal is to provide comprehensive workplace training in a supportive environment to enable individuals to thrive in tech occupations.